 D. Each group shall be audited at least annually by an auditor acceptable to the director to verify proper classifications, experience rating, payroll and rates.
 A report of the audit shall be filed with the director in a form acceptable to him.
 A group or any member thereof may request a hearing on any objections to the classifications.
 If the director determines that, as a result of an improper classification, a member's premium contribution is insufficient, he shall order the group to assess that member an amount equal to the deficiency.
-If the director determines that, as a result of an improper classification, a member's premium is excessive, he shall order the group to refund to the member the excess collected.
+If the director determines that, as a result of an improper classification, a member's premium to the member the excess collected.
 The audit shall be at the expense of the group.